ista-vamos/vamos/README.md

  - `DynamoRIO_DIR=<path/to/dynamorio/cmake>` to use a particular DynamoRIO build
  - `TESSLA_SUPPORT=[ON|OFF]` enable support for TeSSLa monitors

+The used OPTIONS are stored into `Makefile.config` and re-used in future `make` runs.
+If you want to change the options, either delete the file or change values in there and run `make reconfigure` or `make reset` (warning: the latter will completely clean repositories, including all files that are not under git).

 ## Components

  - `vamos-buffers`  implementation of shared memory buffers used to transfer events